GreatSealUSA/GreatSealUSA_Art/Egypt_Station/Great_Seal_USA_Station.md

 # Great Seal USA Station

 Come on We The People of the Pale Blue Dot...
-Steely Dan sexual literay device metaphors...
+Steely Dan sexual [literary device](https://en.wikipedia.org/wiki/List_of_narrative_techniques) metaphors...

 John One One metaphors.
 Africa Egypt Station.